cs2113-f23/cs2113-f23.github.io/wrkshts/J1-wrksht.md

 Worksheets are self-guided activities that reinforce lectures.
 They are not graded for accuracy, only for completion.
 Worksheets are due by Sunday night before the next lecture.

 Create a new repo using all the steps in Lab 0 called `yourgitusername-worksheet-J1`.
-Then, add the following file to it:

-Please submit your answers to the questions as comments in the java file you'll be writing in this lab.
+Please submit your answers to the questions as comments in the java file you'll be writing in this lab, which you should add to your repo.

 ## Questions